 Courses designed for Music Honours students who have acquired an extensive background through courses in theory, musicology, or composition.
 Course offerings change from year to year.

 Prerequisite(s): permission of the department, and a minimum GPA of 9.0 in Music.
-Individual instruction.

-MUSI 3206 [0.5 credit] Specialized Studies in Performance
+Specialized Studies in Performance

 Courses designed for Music Honours students who have acquired an extensive background through performance.
 Course offerings change from year to year.

-Prerequisite(s): permission of the instructor, and a minimum GPA of 9.0 in Music.
-Individual instruction.
+Prerequisite(s): permission of the Department, and a minimum CGPA of 9.0 in Music.